 - Stainless steel construction

 - Flip-out spout cover

 - Heat-resistant coatings

 5) Bonavita 1.0L Stovetop Gooseneck Kettle Review

 Pouring out liquid is a breeze with Bonavita stovetop gooseneck kettle.
-You’ll see a gooseneck spout has a less diameter than a regular one.
+You’ll see a gooseneck spout that has a less diameter than a regular one.
 This gives you better control while poring leaving no drips on the countertop.
 Furthermore, we love the overall design of Bonavita whistling stovetop kettle.
-The placement of the handle is a bit far as well as coated with thick heat resistant material to prevent burns while you lift and pour the boiling liquid.
+The placement of the handle is a bit far as well as coated with a thick heat-resistant material to prevent burns while you lift and pour the boiling liquid.

 How do you use a stovetop tea kettle?

 If you’re using a stovetop tea kettle for the first time then an important thing is to wash the unit thoroughly with lukewarm water and liquid before you start making tea.
 Clean all its parts, strainer, lid, and inside of tea kettle properly and let it air dry.

 - Begin by filling cold filtered water into the kettle.
 Using filtered water will not cause any watermarks or stains inside the unit.
 But you can also use tap water if filtered water is not available.

 - Now place the tea kettle on the stovetop and turn the flame on.
 Make sure the unit sits properly over the stovetop and is not wobbly.